sonmarcho/sonmarcho.github.io/2-professional.md

 title: "Past Experience"
 ---

+## Microsoft Research --- Summer 2021

+During this research internship at Microsoft Research, I explored the verification of Rust programs.
+This eventually led to my current project, Aeneas, a verification framework which works by translating safe Rust programs to pure lambda calculus.

 ## Carrefour China - 家乐福中国 --- 2018-2019

 I worked almost a year in Shanghai for Carrefour China, the